Soum54/Enabling-technologies-for-visually-impaired/README.md

 This event provides proficient mentorship, guidance, and support to encourage and celebrate women's participation in STEM fields.
 # Project Overview
+I'm working on a project called Enabling Technologies for Visually Impaired People, where I'm using object detection techniques to identify objects in front of blind individuals.
+The goal is to convey this information through optical glasses or other means, alerting them as obstacles present in their path.